sebakremis/TradeSentinel-Demo2/README.md

-# TradeSentinel-Demo2
-Streamlit app showcasing trading simulations and analytics
 # 🚀 TradeSentinel Demo 2

-**TradeSentinel v2** is the next-generation trading analytics and market monitoring dashboard.
+Streamlit app showcasing trading simulations and analytics.

-This is the **live Streamlit demo**, showcasing predictive insights and interactive visualizations for traders and analysts.
+This demo showcases predictive insights and interactive visualizations for traders and analysts.

+Click link for running the **live Streamlit demo:**

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://tradesentinel.streamlit.app/)

-(Tip: On GitHub, links always open in the same tab.
+> **Tip:** On GitHub, links always open in the same tab.
 Right‑click and choose “Open link in new tab” if you prefer.)
 ---

-## 💡 Features
+## 💡 Key Features

-- 📊 Interactive market dashboards with historical and predicted metrics
-- 📈 Forecasted price ranges and volatility indicators
-- 🔍 Real-time visualization of trading insights
-- ⚡ Fast and user-friendly Streamlit interface
+- **📊 Unified Summary Table**
+  Aggregate financial data from multiple sources into a single, easy-to-read table.

+- **📈 Valuation Metrics & Simulations**
+  Calculate core valuation metrics and perform Monte Carlo simulations to forecast price ranges and risks.

+- **💰 Dividend Tracking**
+  Compute accumulated dividends over the selected period for a complete performance view.

+- **⏱ Dynamic Lookback Period**
+  All data, metrics, and forecasts automatically **recalculate** when the study period (lookback) is modified.

+- **🔍 Interactive Visualizations**
+  Explore historical and simulated data through charts and dashboards for better decision-making.

 ---